yuma-nanjo/imanoc-v2/README.md

 All environment variables:

-`NEXT_PUBLIC_SITE_URL` - your website url
+- `NEXT_PUBLIC_SITE_URL` - your website url.
+For example, `https://yourwebsite.com` without trailing slash.

-`NEXT_PUBLIC_SITE_ENV` - development or production.
+- `NEXT_PUBLIC_SITE_ENV` - development or production.
 Used for metadata.
 For example, if you deploy and want to have staging website on subdomain `dev.yourwebsite.com` and don't want search engines to index it, you can set this variable to `development`.

-`NEXT_PUBLIC_SANITY_API_VERSION` - your Sanity API version.
+- `NEXT_PUBLIC_SANITY_API_VERSION` - your Sanity API version.
 You don't have to use specific dates, any past or present date is valid, and today's date will always give you the latest version - no need to check release history.
 For example: `YYYY-MM-DD`.

-`NEXT_PUBLIC_SANITY_PROJECT_ID` - your Sanity project ID
+- `NEXT_PUBLIC_SANITY_PROJECT_ID` - your Sanity project ID.
+For example, `abc12345`.

-`NEXT_PUBLIC_SANITY_DATASET` - your Sanity dataset name.
+- `NEXT_PUBLIC_SANITY_DATASET` - your Sanity dataset name.
 For example, `production`.

-`SANITY_API_READ_TOKEN` - your Sanity read token for Next.js to fetch data.
+- `SANITY_API_READ_TOKEN` - your Sanity read token for Next.js to fetch data.

-`RESEND_API_KEY` - your RESEND api key for the newsletter form `RESEND_AUDIENCE_ID` - your RESEND audience id for the newsletter form to store contacts
+- `RESEND_API_KEY` - your RESEND api key for the newsletter form.

+- `RESEND_AUDIENCE_ID` - your RESEND audience id for the newsletter form to store contacts.